seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 Come, sir; come, sir; come, sir; foh, sir!
 Why, you
 bald-pated, lying rascal, you must be hooded, must
 you?
-Show your knave’s visage, with a pox to you!
+Show your knave's visage, with a pox to you!
 show your sheep-biting face, and be hanged an hour!
-Will’t not off?
+Will't not off?

-*Pulls off the friar ’s hood, and discovers DUKE VINCENTIO*
+*Pulls off the friar 's hood, and discovers DUKE VINCENTIO*

 **DUKE VINCENTIO**
-Thou art the first knave that e’er madest a duke.
+Thou art the first knave that e'er madest a duke.
 First, provost, let me bail these gentle three.

 *\[To LUCIO]*